 How will Hypothesis help in Scientific Method?

-Researchers use hypothesis to put down their thoughts directing how the experiment would take place.
-Following are the steps that are involved in scientific method:
+Researchers use the hypothesis to put down their thoughts directing how the experiment would take place.
+Following are the steps that are involved in the scientific method:

 - Formation of question